Aligned plane drawings of the generalized Delaunay-graphs for pseudo-disks: Proof of Theorem

 Now we can continue with the proof of Lemma \ref{lem:transversaledge} --- for illustrations see Figure \ref{fig:case12}.

 \begin{itemize} \item Case 1.
 There is a point $z$ (not from $S$) in $F_{x,y}$ contained in pseudo-disks of both types.

 Then by Proposition \ref{prop:thmprop} it must be a $3$-deep point which besides $F_{x,y}$ is contained only in $F_{x,p}$ and $F_{y,p}$ for some $p$.
-Also, in the arrangement of the pseudo-disks the cell containing $p$ must be bounded only by boundary parts of the three regions otherwise a point in a neighboring cell would contradict Proposition \ref{prop:thmprop}.
-In fact, it is easy to see that it must be bounded by parts of the boundaries of all of these three regions, otherwise we would have an empty lense.
+Also, in the arrangement of the pseudo-disks the cell containing $z$ must be bounded only by boundary parts of $F_{x,y},F_{x,p}$ and $F_{y,p}$, otherwise a point in a neighboring cell would contradict Proposition \ref{prop:thmprop}.
+In fact, it is easy to see that it must be bounded by parts of the boundaries of all of these three pseudo-disks, otherwise we would have an empty lens.

-Take now the arrangement defined by $F_{x,y}$ and the regions of type $F_{x,*}$.
+Take now the arrangement defined by $F_{x,y}$ and the pseudo-disks of type $F_{x,*}$.
 Let $C_x$ be the cell containing $z$ in this arrangement.
 Take the first intersection point $z_x$ of the ray guaranteed by Lemma \ref{lem:ray} going from $z$ to $x$ with the boundary of $C_x$.
 Note that $C_x$ is disjoint from all pseudo-disks of type $F_{y,*}$ except for $F_{y,p}$.
-Moreover, again by Proposition \ref{prop:thmprop}, the boundary of $F_{y,p}$ intersects the boundary of $F_{x,y}$ and the boundary of $F_{x,p}$ in two points but does not intersect the boundaries of other pseudo-disks of type $F_{x,p}$.
-Thus, $F_{y,*}$ subdivides $C_x$ into at most three parts, to $C'$, containing $p$, to $C_x'$, having $z_x$ on its boundary, and to a possible third cell.
+Moreover, again by Proposition \ref{prop:thmprop}, the boundary of $F_{y,p}$ intersects the boundary of $F_{x,y}$ and the boundary of $F_{x,p}$ in two points but does not intersect the boundaries of other pseudo-disks of type $F_{x,*}$.
+Thus, $F_{y,p}$ subdivides $C_x$ into at most three parts: $C'$ containing $z$, $C_x'$ having $z_x$ on its boundary, and to a possible third cell.
 It is easy to see that $C'$ and $C_x'$ must share boundary parts, and so we can choose a point $z_x'$ on their common boundary.
 Note that $C'$ is actually the cell containing $z$ in the arrangement of all pseudo-disks.

-Now take the arrangement defined by $F_{x,y}$ and the regions of type $F_{y,*}$.
+Now take the arrangement defined by $F_{x,y}$ and the pseudo-disks of type $F_{y,*}$.
 A symmetric argument gives the cells $C'$ and $C_y'$ and the points $z_y$ and $z_y'$ (note that we get the same $C'$ as it is again the cell containing $z$ in the arrangement of all pseudo-disks).

 Now the curve connecting $x$ and $y$, and intersecting the boundary of every pseudo-disk at most once consists of the following parts: a curve from $x$ to $z_x$ along a ray guaranteed by Lemma \ref{lem:ray} (applied for the pseudo-disks containing $x$), a curve inside $C_x'$ from $z_x$ to $z_x'$, a curve from $z_x'$ to $z_y'$ inside $C'$ (which can go through $z$ if we wish to), a curve from $z_y'$ to $z_y$ inside $C_y'$ and finally a curve from $z_y$ to $y$ along a ray guaranteed by Lemma \ref{lem:ray} (applied for the pseudo-disks containing $y$).
 By Lemma \ref{lem:ray} every point of the curve connecting $x$ and $z_x$ is inside at least two pseudo-disks of type $F_{x,*}$ and thus by Proposition \ref{prop:thmprop} it cannot intersect any pseudo-disks of type $F_{y,*}$.
 Similarly, the curve connecting $y$ and $z_y$ cannot intersect any pseudo-disks of type $F_{x,*}$.
 Altogether, using again Lemma \ref{lem:ray}, we get that the union of these curves defines a curve intersecting every pseudo-disk boundary at most once, as required.